-- Do I need to adjust my basal rate or use temporary basal rates to avoid going high or low at the same time every day? - Am I accurately counting my carbs at meals? - Are my carb ratios correct? - Do I need to use the Dual Wave® or Square Wave® bolus functions for tighter control? - Where should I set my high and low glucose alerts?
+- Do I need to adjust my basal rate or use temporary basal rates to avoid going high or low at the same time every day? - Am I accurately counting my carbs at meals? - Are my carb ratios correct? - Do I need to use the Dual Wave® or Square Wave® bolus functions for tighter control? - Where should I set my high, low, predictive, and rate of change alerts?